The selection function of the Gaia DR3 open cluster census: Training and validation of selection-function models

-Noting that our selection function does not appear to require many parameters, and that the relationship between a cluster's detectability and $\log_{10}(n_*)$ appears to be a logistic (Fig.~\ref{fig:results_n_stars}, top panel), we fit a simple logistic model to our results to create our final selection function -- which has the advantage of significantly improved interpretability over a machine learning approach.
-Inspired by \cite{Cantat-GaudinFouesneau_2023}, who also fit a logistic model to derive a selection function for \emph{Gaia} DR3, we fit a generalized logistic model for the detection probability of a cluster P(\text{detected}) of the form
+Noting that our selection function does not appear to require many parameters, and that the relationship between a cluster's detectability and $\log_{10}(n_*)$ appears to be a logistic (Fig.~\ref{fig:results_n_stars}, top panel), we fitted a simple logistic model to our results to create our final selection function -- which has the advantage of significantly improved interpretability over a machine-learning approach.
+Inspired by \cite{Cantat-GaudinFouesneau_2023}, which also fitted a logistic model to derive a selection function for \emph{Gaia} DR3, we fitted a generalised logistic model for the detection probability of a cluster P(\text{detected}) of the following form:

 where $\sigma$ is the width of the logistic, $k$ is a skew parameter that must be greater than zero, and $a$ is an offset to $n_*$. $k=1$ corresponds to an unskewed logistic at which $a$ defines the location of the 50\% detection probability of a cluster.
-By default, $a$ and $k$ in this model are highly inter-dependent; to improve how well our model can be fit and interpreted, we instead define $a$ in terms of a more interpretable parameter $n_{*,50}$, which is the number of stars required for a cluster to have a 50\% detection probability given $k$ and $\sigma$.
+By default, $a$ and $k$ in this model are highly inter-dependent; to improve how well our model can be fitted and interpreted, we instead define $a$ in terms of a more interpretable parameter, $n_{*,50}$, which is the number of stars required for a cluster to have a 50\% detection probability given $k$ and $\sigma$.
 Rearranging for $a$ when $P(\text{detected})=0.5$ and $\log_{10}(n_*)=\log_{10}(n_{*,50})$, this means that $a$ is now given by

-Given that $n_{*,50}$, $\sigma$, and $k$ could all be arbitrary functions that depend on any of $\tau$, $\text{med}(\sigma_\varpi)$, and $\rho_\text{data}$, choosing a correct functional form of each to create an accurate $P(\text{detected})$ equation is non-trivial.
+Given that $n_{*,50}$, $\sigma$, and $k$ could all be arbitrary functions that depend on $\tau$, $\text{med}(\sigma_\varpi)$, and/or $\rho_\text{data}$, choosing a correct functional form of each to create an accurate $P(\text{detected})$ equation is non-trivial.
 Initially, we experimented with using symbolic regression with PySR \citep{Cranmer_2023} to derive functional forms for $n_{*,50}$, $\sigma$, and $k$, given $x=\log_{10}(n_*)$.
-Although the complexity of the equations PySR derived to achieve our desired accuracy was unsatisfactory, PySR nevertheless helped us gain intuition.
+Although the complexity of the equations PySR derived to achieve our desired accuracy was unsatisfactory, PySR nevertheless provided new insights.